Tatenda-Prince/Lauching-A-Website-Using-S3-With-Terraform/README.md

 ## Step 2: Terraform Configuration File Syntax

-1. File Extension: Terraform configuration files should have the “.tf” extension.
+1.File Extension: Terraform configuration files should have the “.tf” extension.
 For example, you can name your main configuration file “main.tf”

-2. File Structure: Inside the “.tf” file, you’ll define the resources and configurations needed for your infrastructure.
+2.File Structure: Inside the “.tf” file, you’ll define the resources and configurations needed for your infrastructure.
 The syntax follows HashiCorp Configuration Language (HCL) or optionally, JSON format

 For all my terraform files I decided to create a directory where I will store all of my files, just to keep my code nice and tidy.